ibrewster/multiplot/README.md

         - Multiple labels (list of strings)
         - Label/category pairs (list of `(label, category)` tuples), in which case the provided category overrrides the default.
         - A function that returns any of the above
+    - If the function handles multiple labels, you can access the label requested using `utils.current_plot_tag.get()`.
+Value will be in the format `category|label`.
 4. **(Optional) Add a `description=` argument to the decorator**:
    Description formats allowed: